automl/neps/docs/reference/search_algorithms/multifidelity.md

 |![Freeze-Thaw](../../doc_images/optimizers/freeze_thawing.jpg)|
 |:--:|
 |The image shows the Freeze-Thaw-mechanism, with the colors indicating, at what iteration a configuration has been evaluated at this fidelity.
 Note for example some yellow configurations being reused much later, ending in red.
 (Image Source: [FT-BO-paper](https://arxiv.org/pdf/1406.3896), Jan 27, 2025)|

+See the algorithm's implementation details in the [api][neps.optimizers.algorithms.ifbo].

 ??? example "Practical Tips"